KatherineMichel/the-list/learning-resources.md

 * [Tim Ferris: "The Tao of Seneca: Letters from a Stoic Master + On Groundless Fears (Letter 13)"](https://tim.blog/2016/01/22/the-tao-of-seneca)

 <!--
-https://twitter.com/aaronchall/status/948208189518024704 | Aaron Hall, Contrary 🐍 Professor 🇺🇸 on Twitter: "No big deal, but be ambitious for personal growth in 2018.
-Make a list of everything you want to accomplish this year.
-Write it down.
-Put de… https://t.co/xLt13uICUA"

-https://twitter.com/aaronchall/status/959136138387755008 | Aaron Hall, 🐍 Professor, NYC, 🇺🇸 on Twitter: "Dream it.
-Write it down.
-Break it down, step by step.
-Write down the steps.
-Start checking them off.
-You can do it.
-I know you can.
-I believe in you.
-Now do it!"

-https://twitter.com/aaronchall/status/955242113754632192 | Aaron Hall, 🐍 Professor, NYC, 🇺🇸 on Twitter: "Here's the 40 top characteristics of 20 People who became experts without formal training (from a biographical study) (Gibbons et.al.
-1980). #expertise #education #learning #autodidacts #python… https://t.co/nit1wAE50B"

 Andy Grove's 100 point guide to being a better manager https://news.ycombinator.com/item?id=10654695 | Show HN: Startup Calendar Audit | Hacker News https://www.youtube.com/watch?v=6fQHLK1aIBs | Lecture 14 - How to Operate (Keith Rabois) - YouTube